-Students entering in Year 7 are initially placed into sets based on Key Stage 2 data from Primary schools.
+Students entering in Year 7 are initially placed into sets based on Key Stage 2 data from Primary schools as well as a baseline assessment that they sit at the start of year 7.
 The sets are then reviewed termly in order to ensure our students are at the correct level for them in order to maximise their progress.

 ensures problem-solving, fluency and reasoning questions are involved in all lessons.
 Students are given strategies to approach problem-solving questions, for example using bar modelling.
 There are also real-life contextualised questions to help students explore how mathematical problem-solving can be applied to practical activities.